ddm7018/PredictingTheDow/README.md

 ```cmd
 python modify.py
 ```
 This python file add serveral columns including sentiment of the most poppular foreign news sentiment of all news for a particular day.
 Two new lables are also created including 100 Label(Label of 1 when DJIA goes up more than 100 pts, 0 otherwise) and The label of tommorow's movement.
-This file also creates three scatter plots and two distrubution charts all found in distribution folder
+This file also creates three scatter plots and two distrubution charts all found in distribution folder.

-Two

 ## Running the Basic Classfication Models